It's Rush Limboss, serving humanity simply by showing up.

 Can we come back to school and be taught by somebody?

-If you want to go pick it at the guess what?
+If you want to go pick it at the, guess what?

 That's what I say.

-I love your comments about the union.
+I loved your comments about the union.

 I have three children, and both my husband and I have encouraged our children not to go into teaching because you would probably have to pay union dues if you work at a public school.

-And what did you like about what I said about unions?
+What did you like about what I said about unions?

 There's no way in my right mind I could be a teacher and say that that money is going towards that.